 - Does it show mental shortcuts and patterns in the design?
 (A great example would be a logo that’s at the top left corner of a webpage being clickable.)

 Know that you know the basics of Visual heuristics you can go the extra mile and add as many design principles as you want.
 Just don’t forget to create the questions for each of the new principles you add.
 Here you’ll find a template with the principles explained above, feel free to update it as you see fit.
-Visual Heuristic Template
+App Design Evaluation Template.

 Let me know if you have any questions or if there’s anything I can help you with.